mitdbg/palimpzest/README.md

 <!-- [![Paper](https://img.shields.io/badge/Paper-arXiv-b31b1b?logo=arxiv)](https://arxiv.org/pdf/2405.14696) -->
 <!-- [![Video](https://img.shields.io/badge/YouTube-Talk-red?logo=youtube)](https://youtu.be/T8VQfyBiki0?si=eiph57DSEkDNbEIu) -->

+## Learn How to Use PZ
+Our [full documentation](https://palimpzest.org) is the definitive resource for learning how to use PZ.
+It contains all of the installation and quickstart materials on this page, as well as user guides, full API documentation, and much more.

 ## Getting started
 You can find a stable version of the PZ package on PyPI [here](https://pypi.org/project/palimpzest/).
 To install the package, run:
 ```bash